BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

 \subsection{Streaming}

 The goal of BART's streaming feature is to enable pipeline processing by letting the tools send and receive slices of md-arrays during the computation.
 This enables a chain of tools to simultaneously process different slices as part of a single reconstruction pipeline.
-Output is then produced as soon as the first slice was processed by all pipeline stages.

-Streaming requires communication between different processes and thus, a protocol.
-Hence, we implemented a simple streaming protocol, illustrated in \cref{fig:stream-protocol}.
-It requires a reliable byte stream and optionally employs shared memory, but does not otherwise depend on the underlying communication mechanism.
-Actual array data is either transferred inline or made available through shared memory.

-The streaming protocol can be seen as a new file format that extends BART's native cfl-format, and BART will use streaming automatically in two cases based on the file name of the argument.
+BART will use streaming automatically based on the file name of the argument.
 First, streaming is active if a hyphen is specified as file name, which by convention is understood as a reference to standard input/output.
-BART stream output can be printed to the screen in this way, which is useful for debugging.
-Typically though the goal is to connect multiple BART commands, which can be achieved by using pipes.
-Originally introduced with UNIX in 1973 \cite{Ritchie_Bell.Labs.Tech.J_1984}, they are nowadays an integral part of any Linux-based distribution and also available on most other operating systems.
-The vertical-bar or pipe operator \texttt{|} is used in common shells on UNIX-derived systems (see \cite{Ritchie_Bell.Labs.Tech.J_1984}) to start two processes in parallel, such that the standard output of one is connected to the standard input of the other by means of a pipe.

-The second case in which BART uses the streaming protocol is when a file name ends in \texttt{.fifo}.
-A \textit{fifo} (First-In, First-Out) file, or named pipe, is a pipe which is associated with a path in the file system.
-If the \textit{fifo} file does not yet exist, BART will create it. \textit{Fifo}s enable streaming of multiple in-/outputs at the same time, which is needed to write complex reconstruction scripts with streaming support, as described later in \cref{sec:streaming-apps}.
+Using the vertical-bar or pipe operator \texttt{|} available in common shells on UNIX-derived systems \cite{Ritchie_Bell.Labs.Tech.J_1984}, a series of BART commands can be started in parallel, such that the standard output of one command is connected to the standard input of the next command.
+Second, BART uses streaming when a file name ends in \texttt{.fifo}. \textit{Fifo}s (First-In-First-Out-Files / named pipes) enable streaming of multiple in-/outputs at the same time, which is needed to write complex reconstruction scripts with streaming support, as described later in \cref{sec:streaming-apps}.

-By using the option \mbox{\texttt{--stream-bin-out}}, the binary version of the protocol is enabled, which forces inlining of the data and avoids relying on shared memory.
-In this way a BART command can send data to another machine.
-For example, one can use the Transmission Control Protocol (TCP) \cite{Cerf_IEEE.Trans.Commun_1974}, by sending BART output to, or receiving input from tools such as \texttt{ncat} \cite{Lyon2009}.

-Generally, all BART tools directly support streaming.
-Within BART, a set of functions ensures synchronization across processes.
-Most importantly, the \texttt{stream\_sync} function is used on input streams to wait for input data or on output streams to notify subsequent processes when a certain slice has been completed.

-On the level of BART tools, streaming is handled in three different ways.
-First, the default method is to wait (block) until all data in a stream has fully arrived.
-This is essentially the same behavior that would also occur if no streams were used.